differentrain/YYProject.XXHash/README.md

 For more, see this repo's [wiki](https://github.com/differentrain/YYProject.XXHash/wiki) and source code.

 ## Test
-I tested my implementations with official commandline tool [xxhsum](https://github.com/Cyan4973/xxHash/releases/download/v0.6.2/xxhsum-windows-v0.6.2.zip)
-(this repo includes all test code that was mentioned in these section), my implementations can get the correct result.
+I tested my implementations with official commandline tool [xxhsum](https://github.com/Cyan4973/xxHash/releases/download/v0.6.2/xxhsum-windows-v0.6.2.zip), and my implementations can get the correct result.

 So the only question is, Why and when we should use [xxHash](https://cyan4973.github.io/xxHash/) algorithm.
 I compared this library with the other hash algorithms' pure C# implementation: